maggieortiz/DataEngineerProject/README.md

     - Number of people affected
     - and much more information about the damages

+### Questions:
+1. What will the data be used for?
+    - Data will be used to look at correlation between natural disaster, co2 emissions for that country, population, number of deaths, and the rate of change of certain surface temperatures.
+2. How the user use this data model?
+    - After creating redshift data, user can query data as they wish to find results to particular questions, or create visualizations.

 ### Queries:
 - Count Natural Diasters by country